Action on Climate Change

 (base year)

-The scope of the data does not include the operation sites of Oriental Yeast India Pvt.
-Ltd., which commenced operations in fiscal 2023, or Kumamoto Flour Milling Co., Ltd., which was added to the consolidation in the same year.
+The scope of the data does not include the operation sites of Kumamoto Flour Milling Co., Ltd., which was added to the consolidation in fiscal 2023.

 Toward the achievement of carbon neutrality by 2050